Traackr/binnacle/README.md

 ### Using Binnacle

-The standard workflow when using binnacle is to use the [template][command-template] command to verify the desired configuration files are generated, use the [sync][command-sync] command to create/update the existing release configuration within Helm, and [status][command-status] to get the status of a release.
+The standard workflow when using binnacle is to use the `template` command to verify the desired configuration files are generated, use the `sync` command to create/update the existing release configuration within Helm, and `status` to get the status of a release.

 Using the configuration available at `test-data/demo.yml` you can run the template command: